PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

   - filtering
     - filterBy
     - It could be possible to filter at least the count of many-to-many relations

+- Courses
+  - when assigning a group to a course, only create grades for students.

 # Useful commands to generate new content
 - generate a new model and related classes : `php artisan make:model Name -mfsc`